Total Cost - $3 million to $5 million. Total charges for construction by Division of Works was $1,937,445.03.

 Main restaurants were the Cafe Cristobal at entrance to the Alameda, and the Alhambra Cafeteria at entrance to the Isthmus.

 Many of the mission revival buildings designed for the Panama-California were to be permanant exhibit halls left in Balboa Park.
-They would serve expo purposes again in 1935-6 when San Diego hosted their second world's fair.
+They would serve expo purposes again in 1935-6 when San Diego hosted their second world's fair in 1935-6.
 Today, the California Building is now the Museum of Man housing ethnological and archaeological materials gathered at the exposition.
 The Commerce and Industries Building has been reconstructed as the Casa de Balboa.
 The Indian Arts Building rebuilt as the House of Charm.
 The Botanical Building remains.
 The Chapel of St. Francis Assisi is housed in one portion of the Fine Arts Building, which is also part of the Museum of Man.
 Other buildings that still remain; Administation Building, Foreign Arts Building, Varied Industries and Food Products Building, The San Diego Zoo would eventually be established from the abandoned animal exhibits of the Isthmus amusement section.
 Overall, the New Spanish Colonial architecture was instrumental in the development of the city and park.
 And it spurred not only the park, but the population of the city, which doubled during the decade.
 Ties with the navy and other military officials that still exist are credited by some as beginning with the expo.

 Those in Charge